knpuniversity/ansible/knpu/vagrant-ansible.md

 Woh!
 Our first error looks awesome!

-> WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED
+> WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!

 You may or may not get this error.
 Since I've used Vagrant in this same way in the past, it's telling me that last time I SSH'ed to this IP address, it was a different